AI for accountants: the smart, savvy (and silent) business partner

 - To be alerted to errors, inconsistencies and anomalies in the data, as they happen (rather than manually trawling and checking the data)

-- To make predictions about future risks and events by reviewing and analyzing historical transaction data
+- To make predictions about future risks and events by reviewing and analysing historical transaction data

 1. A safety net for data integrity